aaugustin/mtefd/multiple-template-engines.rst

 ``APP_DIRS`` is a boolean rather than the name of the subdirectory because that name is a property of the template engine, not a property of the project.
 It must be shared by all applications for interoperability of pluggable apps.
-Each engine will define a conventional name.

 Engine-specific settings go inside an ``OPTIONS`` dictionary.
-The intent is that they should be passed as keyword arguments when initializing the template engine.
+The intent is that they will be passed as keyword arguments when initializing the template engine.

 Loading